moechami/AI-Flashcard-Generator/README.md

     Created the `extractor/` file to handle simple PDF parsing

-    Defined task responsibilities for the rest of the team based on core architecture
+    Defined task responsibilities for the rest of the team